magento/devdocs/guides/v2.1/cloud/live/sens-data-system-vars.md

 	You have the option of specifying system values for these configuration parameters as environment variables if you wish.

-	*	A variable name is always ALL CAPS
+	*	The entire variable name is always ALL CAPS
 	*	Start a variable name with `CONFIG__` (note two underscore characters)
-	*	The final portion of a variable name is specified in Magento database tables, as indicated in the following sections.
+	*	You can find the `<SYSTEM__VARIABLE>` portion of a variable name in either the Magento Admin or the Magento database, as indicated in the following sections.

+### Find a website or store view scope in the Magento Admin
+The following table summarizes how to find website or store view value in the Admin.
+The value you need is the code value, not the name value.

 | Description  | Path in Magento Admin | Variable name |
 |--------------|--------------|----------------------|
 | Create, edit, delete store views | **Stores** > **All Stores**, **Add Store View** | `CONFIG__STORES__<STORE_VIEW_CODE>`  |
 | Create, edit, delete websites | **Stores** > **All Stores**, **Add Website**  | `CONFIG__WEBSITE__<WEBSITE_CODE>` |

-To get the values from the Admin, refer to the Path in Magento Admin column in the preceding table.
-Make sure to note the code, _not_ the name.
+### Find a website or store view scope in the database
 To get these values from the database:

 {% include cloud/log-in-db.md %}